 by Brian Smith

-Back in the Middle Ages, many Catholics began observing special devotions around a particular theme each month — the Holy Name of Jesus in January, for instance.
-Today, many families are reviving this practice as part of the way they observe the liturgical calendar at home.
-By practicing monthly devotions, the core values of the faith will become more alive within your family.
-The beauty of monthly devotions is that there is no set way to celebrate.
-So, be creative, make it fun, and adapt your celebration to your own family.
+Back in the Middle Ages, many Catholics began observing special devotions around a particular theme each month—the Holy Name of Jesus in January, for instance, or the Blessed Virgin Mary in May (or November, in some places).
+Today, many families are reviving the practice as part of the way they observe the liturgical calendar at home.
+Observing a monthly devotion is another way to recognize Christ’s lordship over all time—plus, it’s fun!

 Talking with Kids about St. Joseph